Waseda University: Selectivity

 Waseda is one of the most selective and sought after universities in Japan.
 The number of applicants per place was 20.5 (115515/5630) in the 2011 undergraduate admissions.
-This number of applicants was 2nd largest in Japan. its entrance difficulty is usually considered top with Keio among 730 private universities.

-Nikkei BP has been publishing a ranking system called the "Brand rankings of Japanese universities" every year, composed of various indicators relating to the power of brand, with Waseda achieving top place in 2010 and 3rd place in 2009 in the Greater Tokyo Area.
+This number of applicants was 2nd largest in Japan. its entrance difficulty is usually considered top with Keio among 730 private universities.Nikkei BP has been publishing a ranking system called the "Brand rankings of Japanese universities" every year, composed of various indicators relating to the power of brand, with Waseda achieving top place in 2010 and 3rd place in 2009 in the Greater Tokyo Area.

 As of 2020, Waseda University is securely ranked in 2nd place, directly behind the University of Tokyo.

 Business

-According to 2020 Nikkei Survey to all listed (3,714) and leading unlisted (1,100), totally 4,814 companies, Waseda is ranked 12th out of 781 Japanese universities as of 2020.
+According to 2020 Nikkei Survey to all listed (3,714) and leading unlisted (1,100), totally 4,814 companies, Waseda is ranked 2nd out of 810 Japanese universities as of 2026.

 International relations

+Albert Einstein visited Waseda University in November 1922 during his historic six-week tour of Japan.

 Its alumni include influential Chinese government figures such as Zhou Enlai and Li Dazhao.
 Kim Seong-su, former vice president of South Korea, established Korea University, one of the Korean peninsula's leading institutions.
 This connection led to a professional academic collaboration between Waseda and Korea University starting in 1973, culminating in a dual degree program at the bachelor's and master's levels.
 In 1982, Waseda University initiated an academic exchange agreement with Peking University.
 Since 2005, this partnership has offered double degree programs at the bachelor's, master's, and doctoral (Ph.D.) levels, illustrating the university's dedication to international academic collaboration.

+Several foreign heads of state have delivered major addresses at Waseda University.
+First, on July 7, 1993, U.S. President Bill Clinton delivered a historic speech at Waseda University in Tokyo, becoming the first sitting President of the United States to visit a Japanese university.
+On November 28, 1998, Jiang Zemin, then President of the People’s Republic of China, delivered a speech at the Ōkuma Auditorium during the first official visit to Japan by a Chinese head of state.
+On May 8, 2008, his successor Hu Jintao also delivered an address at Waseda University during his state visit to Japan, emphasizing the development of Sino-Japanese relations, mutual understanding, and exchanges between young people of the two countries.

+Kim Young-sam, President of South Korea, delivered a speech at Waseda University on March 25, 1994, where he was awarded an honorary Doctor of Laws degree.
+He later served as a specially appointed professor at Waseda University from 2002 to 2007.